johnrearden/pa-data-driven-design/README.md

 </div>

-[Airplane Performance Predictor](!!!!!!!!!!!!GIVE ADRESS HERE!!!!!!!!!!!!) is a Machine-learning (ML) project using a dataset with Airplanes Design and Performance parameters has a goal to achieve two things:
+[Airplane Performance Predictor](https://airplane-performance-predictor-852b7eac4d10.herokuapp.com/) is a Machine-learning (ML) project using a dataset with Airplanes Design and Performance parameters with the goal to achieve two things:
    - Visualize and Analyze the data general to gain insight that can help in the Conceptual Design Process of new airplanes.
-   - Fit ML pipelines that can predict (Regression) and categorize (Classification) values necessary for reaching specific Performance targets as well as to look for hidden patterns (clustering) in the data.
+   - Create a predictor tool by fitting ML pipelines that can predict (Regression) and categorize (Classification) values necessary for reaching specific Performance targets as well as to look for hidden patterns (clustering) in the data.

 <br>
 <br>